 Potential violations of trading rules come to IIROC’s attention from our surveillance practices, from compliance reviews of firms’ trading activities, or from other sources such as public complaints or referrals from other regulators.

-First, it conducts preliminary investigations if there is reason to believe that improper trading activity may be occurring or has occurred.
+- It conducts preliminary investigations if there is reason to believe that improper trading activity may be occurring or has occurred.

-Second, it conducts post-trade reviews of trading data to look for trading that violates trading rules, including manipulative trading practices such as high closing and conducts special reviews such as on the events of May 6, 2010.
+- It conducts post-trade reviews of trading data to look for trading that violates trading rules, including manipulative trading practices such as high closing and conducts special reviews such as on the events of May 6, 2010.

 IIROC’s Surveillance Technology Enhancement Platform (STEP) has rigorous analytical features that can assist staff in identifying possible rule violations and can recreate complex trading conditions through simulations.